danchoi/vmail/README.markdown

 vmail is a Vim interface to Gmail.

 Why vmail?
-Because some people are 1000 times more efficient and happy in [Vim][vim] than in any web browser or GUI program.
+Because some people are 1000 times more productive and happy in [Vim][vim] than in any web browser or GUI program.

 [vim]:http://www.vim.org/